 8 H.248 control of RTP multiplexing

+8.1 General principle

 Multiplexing of multiple H.248 Streams onto one multiplexed Stream is primarily indicated by setting the same address/port information on the applicable H.248 Streams.

+8.2 RTP media multiplexing

 Additionally the MGC may set the “association” (mgroup/groupse) property indicating which H.248 Streams on a Termination are associated together for the purposes of multiplexing, with the grouping type of “BUNDLE”.

 [ITU-T H.248.STGROUP] describes these methods.

+8.3 RTP transport multiplexing

+Solely controlled via [ITU-T H.248.57], any kind of H.248 stream grouping [ITU-T H.248.STGROUP] is not required, even not applicable (due to the lack of a correspondent grouping semantic).

 [End Proposed Correction]